-- get_from_post is renamed to getFromKwargs - update_from_post is renamed to updateFromKwargs.
+- Buildbot master now requires at least Python-2.5 and Twisted-9.0.0. - Passing a BuildStep subclass (rather than instance) to addStep is no longer supported.
+The addStep method now takes exactly one argument. - Buildbot master requires python-dateutil version 1.5 to support the Nightly scheduler. - ForceScheduler has been updated to support multiple codebases.
+The branch/revision/repository/project are deprecated; if you have customized these values, simply provide them as codebases=[CodebaseParameter(name='', ...)]. - The POST URL names for AnyPropertyParameter fields have changed.
+For example, 'propertylname' is now 'propertyl_name', and 'propertylvalue' is now 'propertyl_value'.
+Please update any bookmarked or saved URL's that used these fields. - forcesched.BaseParameter API has changed quite a bit and is no longer backwards compatible.
+Updating guidelines: - get_from_post is renamed to getFromKwargs - update_from_post is renamed to updateFromKwargs.
 This function's parameters are now called via named parameters to allow subclasses to ignore values it doesnt use.
 Subclasses should add unused for future compatibility.
 A new parameter sourcestampset is provided to allow subclasses to modify the sourcestamp set, and will probably require you to add the unused field. - The parameters to the callable version of build.workdir have changed.
 Instead of a single sourcestamp, a list of sourcestamps is passed.
 Each sourcestamp in the list has a different codebase - The undocumented renderable ComputeRepositoryURL is no longer imported to buildbot.steps.source.
 It is still available at buildbot.steps.source.oldsource. - IProperties.render now returns a deferred, so any code rendering properties by hand will need to take this into account. - baseURL has been removed in SVN to use just repourl see bug #2066 (http://trac.buildbot.net/ticket/2066).
 Branch info should be provided with Interpolate.

 '''

 from buildbot.steps.source.svn import SVN

 factory.append(SVN(baseURL="svn://svn.example.org/svn/"))

-can be replaced with
+'''

+'''

 from buildbot.process.properties import Interpolate

 from buildbot.steps.source.svn import SVN

 factory.append(SVN(repourl=Interpolate("svn://svn.example.org/svn/%(src::branch)s")))

+'''

+'''

 from buildbot.steps.source.svn import SVN

 factory.append(SVN(baseURL="svn://svn.example.org/svn/%%BRANCH%%/project"))

-can be replaced with
+'''

+'''

 from buildbot.process.properties import Interpolate

 from buildbot.steps.source.svn import SVN

-factory.append(SVN(repourl=Interpolate("svn://svn.example.org/svn/%(src::branch)s/project"))))

-and
+factory.append(SVN(repourl=Interpolate("svn://svn.example.org/svn/%(src::branch)s/project")))

+'''

+'''

 from buildbot.steps.source.svn import SVN

 factory.append(SVN(baseURL="svn://svn.example.org/svn/", defaultBranch="branches/test"))

-can be replaced with
+'''

+'''

 from buildbot.process.properties import Interpolate

 from buildbot.steps.source.svn import SVN

 factory.append(SVN(repourl=Interpolate("svn://svn.example.org/svn/%(src::branch:-branches/tes

 '''